tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## Informatica

 Overview Informatica PowerCenter is an enterprise data integration platform.
+This is a community plugin.

 ---